If you're on a phone or computer all day, this wrist stretch can help.

 These sensations were sometimes too much to bear and they were extremely disruptive to my quality of life.
 This went on for many months.

-I was only 22, and it definitely wasn’t normal to feel like this.
-I listened to the alarms that were bouncing all around in my body and thought back to all the things that had led me to this pain, tingling and numbness.
+I was only 22, and it definitely wasn’t normal to feel this wrist pain.
+I listened to the alarms that were bouncing all around in my body and thought back to all the things that had led me to the pain, tingling and numbness in my wrists.
 I was new to the workforce and I was typing, typing, typing away the day.
 My right hand was on a mouse for nine hours a day; I was just getting accustomed to using a cell phone more frequently; and my shoulders were perpetually rounded from working on a computer.

 These symptoms, I learned, were caused by carpal tunnel syndrome, and for me, it was just the beginning.